auth0/cosmos/readme.md

 &nbsp;

-There are 4 big parts of cosmos:
+There are 4 big parts of Cosmos:

 - Tokens: _configs_ that can be shared imported into projects
 - Components: React component library